Breaking the Cycle of Pain Pills With the GYROTONIC® Method.

 Bill: No, no. About five or six years ago, they let me try acupuncture to see if I would get any better.
 That didn’t really work, and I thought it was a waste of money because I would feel good for a day, but the next day I would be right back where I was.
-I work on cars, now, and I always judge how I’m doing by how long I have to take off after working on a car.
+I always judge how I’m doing by how long I have to take off after working on a car.
 If I work on a car for two hours, get stuck leaning over, I might be out for two days after that.

 From there, I asked the insurance company if I could get a Gyrotonic Pulley Tower.
 They said they would look into it.
 I waited about six months, and my rep never called back.
 I called again, and she said, “I think I procrastinated too much.
 Let me get back to you.”
 About three days later, she called and said they would buy it!
 I waited another six months, and it was here.
 I was just amazed that they bought it.
 Once I knew they were going to, I started talking to Randy about teaching other people.

 That’s how I ended up doing the teacher training.
-If I had known about this 20 years ago, known that I didn’t have to lose the next 20 years of my life, it would have changed everything.
-Now, I can work all day on cars.
-Every once in awhile my back will get stuck, but I just do some arch and curls and spirals at home, go the next day to my machine, and then usually, everything is better.
+If I had known about the Gyrotonic Method 20 years ago, known that I didn’t have to lose the next 20 years of my life, it would have changed everything.
+Now I can work all day on cars.
+Every once in awhile my back will get stuck, but I just do some arch and curls and spirals at home, go the next day to my machine, and then usually everything is better.

 Cina: What do your kids think about all of this?

-My other daughter who is 18 came down here to Randy’s studio with me, once, and we put her on the Pulley Tower.
-We measured her before and after, and she grew 3/4 of inch from just that session.
-Then, she found out I was getting a machine so she started working with me on that.
-She sees how much better she moves, she especially likes doing the cross grip because it helps her neck; you know, kids and their computers.
+Then she found out I was getting a machine, so she started working with me on that.
+She sees how much better she moves.
+She especially likes doing the cross grip because it helps her neck; you know, kids and their computers.
 She now wants to become a Gyrotonic instructor.

 Cina: In general, how has becoming a Gyrotonic practitioner, and now teacher, changed your life?